 “Rent a Researcher” is an opportunity to meet researches in an interesting, engaging and approachable way: a number of Italian scholars are available for peer-to-peer one-to-one meetings with a limited number of PhD candidates and young academics for exchange and tutoring activities.

-The Winter School will be held in English and will provide students
+The Winter School will be held in English.

-December 30, 2022: Application for registration deadline (or before due to limited availability)
+December 22 (flexible), 2025: Application for registration deadline (or before due to limited availability) (Google form for registration).

 Valeria Fedeli - Politecnico di Milano